chaunnybby7/codequiz/README.md

 ## What you will find on my website:

-**Step 1**: Click on <Start Quiz>
+__Step 1__: Click on <Start Quiz>
-    - Timer is on the top right of the landing page
+- [x] Timer is on the top right of the landing page
-    - The countdown timer total time is 180 seconds with 12 questions
+- [x] The countdown timer total time is 180 seconds with 12 questions
-    - The <View High Scores> link is on the top left of the landing page, it will redirect user to view all the high scores.
+- [x] The <View High Scores> link is on the top left of the landing page, it will redirect user to view all the high scores.  :tada:

 **Step** 2: Multiple Choice Questions quiz
     - If the user answered the question wrong, 10 seconds will be penalized